-One of the most effective ways to stop rape culture is by being more conscious of the information and entertainment you receive through the media.
-Unfortunately, the songs, television shows, and movies that shape pop culture tend to promote the ongoing objectification of women.
+Be more conscious of the information and entertainment you consume through the media.
+Unfortunately, the songs, television shows, and movies that shape pop culture tend to promote the objectification of women.
 These misrepresentations of women contribute to the view that a woman is a thing, not a person.
 You can make a conscious choice to avoid this kind of media.

-You should also take care not to feed rape culture with silence or approval when people around you make offensive statements.
+Do not feed rape culture with silence or approval when people around you make offensive statements.
 When you hear victims being belittled or blamed with statements like “She was asking for it,” be sure to explain that a survivor is never responsible for what happened.
 If someone tells you that they have been victimized, take the individual seriously and offer support.
 Do not brush what the victim tells you aside or assume that they are making it up.

 Love, Not Fear

 While rape culture is a dangerous aspect of the contemporary world, it doesn’t have to be.
-By actively working against it, you can contribute to the creation of a community that is predicated upon mutual respect and love, not objectification and fear!
+By actively working against it, you can contribute to the creation of a community that is grounded in mutual respect and love, not objectification and fear!